PM: Tories have questions to answer over Afghan data breach and superinjunction

 “Which is why it’s clear that there are questions that need to be answered by Conservative ministers who, in their own words, have talked about the ineptitude of the Conservative government at the time.”

-She also pointed to comments from former veterans minister Johnny Mercer, who described the handling of the breach as “farcical” and “the most hapless display of incompetence by successive ministers and officials that I saw in my time in government”.
+She also pointed to comments from former veterans minister Johnny Mercer, who described the former administration’s handling the breach as “farcical” and “the most hapless display of incompetence by successive ministers and officials that I saw in my time in government”.

+Later on Wednesday, Mr Mercer claimed he had “receipts” relating to the previous government’s actions on Afghanistan and “would caution those who might attempt to rewrite history”.

+“On Afghanistan – to suggest I didn’t grasp the scale of the tragedy in that country at the point of collapse is absurd,” he said.

+“I’ve spilt my own blood fighting for a better Afghanistan, lost friends, fought to get operators out of the country and away from the Taliban, and visited hundreds of resettled families and hotels in the UK under direct commission from the previous prime minister after the schemes were dangerously failing.
+Others were with me in this process and we have all the receipts.”

+He added: “I know who is covering their tracks, and who has the courage to be honest.”

-The Commons Defence Committee will be setting out terms of reference for a probe straight after the parliamentary recess, chairman Tan Dhesi told BBC Radio 4’s World at One programme.
+The Commons Defence Committee will be setting out plans for an inquiry straight after the parliamentary recess in September.

+Committee chairman Tan Dhesi said: “These shocking events now deserve proper, thorough parliamentary scrutiny to ensure that lessons are learned.

+“I have consulted my cross-party colleagues on the Defence Committee and we all agree that this is work we intend to lead.”

 Tory former defence secretary Sir Ben Wallace said he makes “no apology” for applying for the initial injunction and insisted it was “not a cover-up” but was motivated by the need to protect people in Afghanistan whose safety was at risk.